yekrangiariana/un-aligned-hugo/content/posts/christian-zionism-and-the-prophets-of-annihilation.md

 Central to this was the idea that before Jesus could return, Jews had to gather in Palestine, rebuild their temple and face a final, bloody cataclysm—Armageddon.

-This fringe belief was popularised in America through the Scofield Reference Bible in the early 20th century, transforming it from a niche theory into a political roadmap for millions.
+This once-fringe belief was carried into mainstream American life through the Scofield Reference Bible in the early 20th century.
+What began as a marginal theory soon became a political programme for millions.

 ## **From prophecy to the bench**